-Steven Follen is a designer and maker with specialist skills and knowledge of Design, Applied arts – metalwork and drawing.
+Steven Follen is an artist, designer and maker with specialist skills and knowledge of Design, Applied arts – metalwork and drawing.

 His studio practice includes, making metal vessels and artefacts, producing design solutions for site specific, client focussed commissions and working in educational contexts with students, educators, professionals and the public; researching and interpreting sites and museum or gallery collections, running creative workshops and producing conclusions to projects which help to make places, spaces and collections accessible to wider audiences.